chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 }
 ```

 This is starting to look a lot like [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming).
 It states that "a method should always validate its input".
-This is documented in the _Reactoring_ book by Martin Fowler and he calls this refactoring "[Introduce Assertions](https://refactoring.com/catalog/introduceAssertion.html)".
+This is documented in the _Refactoring_ book by Martin Fowler and he calls this refactoring "[Introduce Assertions](https://refactoring.com/catalog/introduceAssertion.html)".
 This seems a bit verbose and the lines of code has gone from 1 to 4.

 ```javascript
 function rating(score) {